am-palmer/FilmFocus/README.md

 An Android App written in Kotlin, which helps users to manage a film watchlist, as well as track the films they have watched.

-Key technologies: Single-activity pattern with fragments, MVVM architechure.
+Key technologies: Single-activity pattern with fragments, MVVM architecture.
 Uses Jetpack components including Room, LiveData, and Navigation.

 ![searching for films](https://github.com/am-palmer/FilmFocus/blob/master/screenshots/searching.png)
 ![film details](https://github.com/am-palmer/FilmFocus/blob/master/screenshots/film_details.png)